 In December 2018, the Standing Committee of the National People's Congress of PRC published the Draft Foreign Investment Law (2018) for public comments.
-The Draft Foreign Investment Law (2018) mainly focused on the foreign investment promotion, foreign investment protection and foreign investment management.
-Comparing with the draft Foreign Investment Law (2015), the draft Foreign Investment Law (2018) does not mention concepts such as "De facto control" and "controlling PRC companies by contracts or trusts", nor did it specify the regulation requirements on controlling through contractual arrangements.
+On March 15, 2019, the Foreign Investment Law was formally issued, which will become effective on January 1, 2020.
+The Foreign Investment Law mainly focuses on the foreign investment promotion, foreign investment protection and foreign investment management.
+Comparing with the draft Foreign Investment Law (2015), the Foreign Investment Law does not mention concepts such as "De facto control" and "controlling PRC companies by contracts or trusts", nor did it specify the regulation requirements on controlling through contractual arrangements.